-As of 1st January, 2011, Know-Your-Customer (KYC) norms will be mandatory for all retail investors, irrespective of the amount you are investing.
+As of 1st January, 2011, Know Your Customer (KYC) norms are mandatory for all retail investors, irrespective of the amount you are investing.
 In the past, retail investors who had invested less than Rs 50,000 had not been required to follow KYC guidelines.

 In the same breath, with the new ruling it will be mandatory for all investors, including NRIs and Non-Individuals, to be KYC compliant as of 1st, October 2010, even if the amount is Rs 1,000.